githubwing/ByeBurger/README.md

 ```

 You only need to change the root view to CoordinatorLayout,
-And add one line code "app:layout_behavior" like the code
+And add one line code "app:layout_behavior" like the bottom
-into **ANY** view, the your view hiding on scroll.
+into **ANY** view, Then your view hiding on scroll.
 Your titleBar can be Toolbar,LinearLayout and so on.
 Your NavigationView can be BottomNavigationView or TabLayout,
 or **Any** View you put in xml.